RenderToolbox/AssetIOToolbox/README.md

     'test'    'test'    'test'    'test'    'test'
 ```

 The utility [aioListAssets()](api/aioListAssets.m) helps navigate the assets within each type.
 It reports the names of available assets for a given type, and the location where each asset was found.
-This example shows only one results, names `CheckerBoard`.
-In general, there could be many results.
+This example shows only one result, named `CheckerBoard`.
+In general there could be many results.
 ```
 >> [names, locations] = aioListAssets('BaseScenes')
 names =